 For regulated residential bridging loans, interest is charged on a ‘retained’ basis.
 With this, you aren’t required to make monthly payments on the loan, but instead, the lender adds the interest chargeable to the balance of the loan (effectively charging interest on the interest) and the full amount owed is usually paid back in one go when you end the arrangement.

 With unregulated residential and commercial bridging finance, you can opt for interest to be either retained or serviced.
 With serviced loans, you pay off the interest each month, leaving you with just the lump sum capital to pay off at the end.
 If you are borrowing for a relatively long period (e.g. 6 to 12 months), and your business cash flow enables you to make regular interest payments, this always makes sense as it means you avoid paying ‘interest on interest’, thereby keeping the total amount payable to a minimum.

 How can I put the loan to work?

 One of the biggest advantages of both residential and commercial bridging finance is that there are no formal restrictions on what the loan is to be used for.
 What’s more, there’s also no forensic examination of your personal or business accounts to decide whether you qualify.

 Say, for instance, you need to upgrade your business premises or equipment to fulfil a big order for a major new customer.
 Depending on your circumstances, a commercial or residential bridging loan may be the ideal option for swift access to the funds you need.
 With the knowledge that you will be paid for the contract within a set timeframe, you have a clear exit strategy for paying back the loan (an essential requirement for any bridging finance arrangement).

-If you’re interested in learning more about how to make the most out of your property options, head over to our blog or speak to West One today.
+If you’re interested in learning more about how to make the most out of your property options, browse our guide to property finance below or speak to West One today.